 Other than the fact that the duck curve is graphically interesting I am not sure why that was included in the graphics article.
 More importantly it illustrates a problem.
 When you have large amounts of solar on the system something has to be available to make up for the evening demand.
 That is where storage becomes necessary.
 In order to keep the lights on you also need enough storage to cover those days when there isn’t any sun.
 Dale Ross’s flippant we are in West Texas so “Cloudy, Really?” comment aside a quick check of the climatological data indicates that it is mostly cloudy 28% of the time in Georgetown.
 Obviously despite the claim that Georgetown is powered entirely by renewable energy the fact is that is not true.

 The Solomon article has multiple instances of conveniently neglected facts to make the story.
 It notes that the City was able to get guaranteed rates of 20 years for wind power and 25 years for solar power.
 It would have been appropriate to note that these types of facilities have very little operational experience that long so the guarantees might not be as iron-clad as implied.
 Solomon quotes Adam Schultz as saying that solar and wind have gotten so much cheaper that “I can’t even tell you the costs because costs have been dropping so rapidly”.
 If that is the case then why do both solar and wind need direct subsidies?
 Finally, blowing off the environmental impact of renewables on birds by saying that more birds are killed by cats and buildings reminds me of the two wrongs don’t make a right parable.
-Furthermore, what about the bats?
+Furthermore, what about the bats and just how many raptors are killed by house cats?
 The fact is that because renewable energy is diffuse, wildlife issues are a legitimate concern.

 The reality of solar and wind renewable power not addressed in this article is that it is likely only to completely supplant fossil fuels in limited locations where both solar and wind potential are high, industrial load requirements are negligible, and the weather is mild in the winter because both resources are intermittent and diffuse.
 Texas has large wind and solar resources because of geography and because it is so large there is enough space to generate significant amounts.
 Georgetown TX does not have heavy industry that requires high amounts of electricity constantly so they can pretend to be powered entirely be renewable energy.
 Finally, Georgetown does not have to contend with winter impacts of higher latitudes particularly home heating.
 The solar resource is much reduced simply because the days are shorter but you must also consider reductions due to snow covered rooftop solar cells.